“The guest is inside you, and also inside me;

 The universe is shot through in all parts by a single sort of love.

 How hard it is to feel that joy in all our four bodies!

 Those who hope to be reasonable about it fail.

 The arrogance of reason has separated us from that love.

-Kabir Das (1398–1518) was a 15th-century Indian mystic poet and saint.
-His writings influenced Hinduism's Bhakti movement, and his verses are found in Sikhism's scripture.
+Kabir was a 15th-century Indian mystic poet and saint, whose writings influenced Hinduism's Bhakti movement and his verses are found in Sikhism's scripture Guru Granth Sahib.